Federal court orders Horn Lake, MS to approve mosque

 HORN LAKE, Miss. — The American Civil Liberties Union said Tuesday they have secured a consent decree that allows construction of a mosque in DeSoto County, Mississippi, after local officials voted against issuing it a permit.

-According to the consent degree, Horn Lake officials must approve a plan for the mosque’s construction and act quickly to address other permitting issues.
+According to the consent degree, Horn Lake officials must approve a plan within 14 days for the mosque’s construction and act quickly to address other permitting issues.
+The federal judge says the city of Horn Lake’s denial for the Abraham House of God mosque is “null and void.”

 This order also said that the defendants must pay the legal fees for the plaintiffs in this case.